TruongKhang/rgbd-fusion/README.md

 - GO-Surf: Neural Feature Grid Optimization for
 Fast, High-Fidelity RGB-D Surface Reconstruction ([paper](https://arxiv.org/pdf/2206.14735v2.pdf), [code](https://github.com/JingwenWang95/go-surf))

+You can clone these code and import necessary functions to your code.

-I want to see how neural reconstruction
+I want to see how neural reconstruction approach can deal with large scenes.

+You can ask me if you have any problems when running the code.